Federation of Korean Industries, Headquarters Building in Seoul, South Korea. Adrian Smith + Gordon Gill Architecture/photographs by Namgoong Sun

-Thornton Tomasetti’s Structural and Building Skin practices worked closely with the architect to detail the glazing system utilizing Gehry Technologies’ Digital Project.
-The team employed parametric modeling to develop a rationalized geometry for panelization of the curved exterior.
-All design documents were generated and delivered via the building information model platforms Revit and Tekla.
+Thornton Tomasetti worked closely with the architect to detail the glass enclosure’s glazing system utilizing Gehry Technologies’ Digital Project.
+Parametric modeling was employed to develop the geometry for panelization of the curved exterior of the structure.